 1. People will never be happy

 When I first arrived at the station, I didn’t understand why such a multitude of people became angry so quickly.
-To be fair I still don’t, but I’ve pinned it down to the fact that people will just never be happy.
-You can’t please everyone.
+I’ve pinned it down to the fact that people will just never be happy; you can’t please everyone.

 If you post a story that talks about negative reactions to Donald Trump, people will come up in arms because you’re clearly being liberal.
 If you post a story about the FBI deciding not to charge Hillary Clinton, it must mean that you personally, as a news organization, agree with their call.
 There’s truly no way to win.

 In addition, if you post a major, nation-wide story, people will bleat that it’s not local news and wonder why you even bothered putting it up on the internet.

 If someone sends you a Facebook message with a news tip and you don’t have enough staff to cover their story that day, they’ll get angry and lose all tact as they threaten to take all their future news tips to your competition.

 If you quote someone and your viewers don’t agree with the quote, they will all forget that you’re not the ones who said it — your interviewee is.